 Campus Security Authorities (CSA) are individuals at NYFA who, because of their job function, have an obligation under the Clery Act to notify the institution of alleged Clery Crimes that are reported to them in a good faith, or alleged crimes that they may personally witness.
 Campus Security Authorities are generally someone (a) who has been specified in an institutions policy to which students and employees should report crimes too; (b) an individual who has significant responsibility for student and campus activities; or (c) an individual who has responsibility for campus security but who do not constitute a campus police department or a campus security department.
-Examples of individuals who generally meet the criteria for being a CSA, in addition to the primary CSAs identified on page 12 and 13, include:
+Examples of individuals who generally meet the criteria for being a CSA at NYFA, include: